 The New York State Department of Education administers the standards for Public Accountancy.
 The master of science in accounting combined with a student's prior course work must meet state requirements in order to sit for the Uniform CPA exam.
 At the time of the publication of the catalog, these requirements include:

 - a combined minimum of 33 credits in accounting

 - a combined minimum of 36 credits in business subjects other than accounting

-- a combined minimum of 60 credits of liberal arts and sciences
+- a combined total of 120 credits of coursework

 Student Learning OutcomesLearning Goal 1: Our graduates will be knowledgeable about advanced concepts and applications in accounting.